 The goal of today’s meeting is to learn about people’s diets, activities, and living conditions around the time of the Trinity nuclear test in July of 1945.
 This will help our team from the National Cancer Institute in their studies of radiation exposure and long-term health effects.

-Consent and privacyconfidentiality (10 minutes)
+Consent and privacy (10 minutes)

 We hope that you will speak freely about your memories, feelings, observations, and opinions because it will help us to understand what daily life was like for you and your relatives at the time of the nuclear test.
 We want everyone to feel comfortable participating in this group.
 Let’s agree to make sure that everyone has a chance to speak.
 Please know that there is no requirement for you to answer questions or participate in any discussions that make you feel uncomfortable.
 We will be making notes about your recollections and general reactions to the discussion.